 The Joint Commission, an independent nonprofit organization that accredits and certifies more than 19,000 health care organizations and programs in the United States, estimates that more than 76 million Americans suffer from pain.
 This pain can be chronic or acute, such as post-surgical pain.
 As doctors and pharmacists address pain management, crucial information can fall between the cracks for those who are seeking relief and need hospital discharge services.

-“We see people coming to us who have mismanaged their medicine and become toxic or worse,” said Carol Sampaio, RN and administrator of Homewatch CareGivers serving Volusia-Flagler County in Florida.
+“We see people coming to us who have mismanaged their medicine and become toxic or worse,” said Carol Sampaio, RN.

 Ms. Sampaio said that people can have allergic reactions to medications,the incorrect dosage of medications and bad medication interaction.
 “We want one plus one to equal two, not three or four or five,” she said.

-Homewatch CareGivers provides home care for all ages and After Care Services that include medication management to help patients avoid things like insulin shock, breathing difficulties, and other reactions to medication mix-ups.
+Medication management, one of the services available with in-home care services, can help patients avoid things like insulin shock, breathing difficulties, and other reactions to medication mix-ups.
 These specialists can come to the home and organize medications as well as help create medication lists for optimum home health.

-“We can manage their medications at home and that can keep them out of the hospital or the nursing home,” said Ms. Sampaio.“And that’s where most of our clients want to be—at home.”
+“We can manage their medications at home and that can keep them out of the hospital or the nursing home,” said Ms. Sampaio.

 According to Mr. Craig and other experts, several problems can occur as people try to self-manage their medications: